haddocking/haddocking.github.io/education/powerfit-webserver/index.md

 We will apply Powerfit to an E.coli ribosome case and we will further discuss the limits of rigid body fitting, and how HADDOCK can alleviate some of the shortcomings.
 We provide the data necessary to run this tutorial [here][link-data].
-If you are following one of our workshops, where we use a Virtual Machine, then all the required software and data should already be installed.

 The PowerFit and HADDOCK software are described in